Electrical Wiring: How to Run Electrical Wire Outside

 Overview: Project Scope, Special Tools, Materials and Costs

-Dragging extension cords across the yard to power the weed whip, fumbling around in a dark shed…most of us take these hassles for granted.
+Dragging extension cords across the yard to power the string trimmer, fumbling around in a dark shed…most of us take these hassles for granted.
 But it doesn’t have to be that way.
 With a day’s work, you can run electrical lines to any part of your yard.

 This article will show you how to bring power to a shed, but the process is almost identical if you want to simply mount an outlet on a post planted in the soil.